Our Swim Through Durdle Door

 If you asked a circle of UK wild swimmers to name their favourite spots, chances are at least one of them would mention Dorset’s sculptured jewel: Durdle Door.
-Courtesy of our happy aquatic community, we’ve seen countless photos of this great limestone arch, shaped by the relentless march of the ocean, although we’d never actually visited it ourselves – until now.
+Courtesy of our happy aquatic community, we’ve seen countless photos of this great limestone arch, shaped by the relentless march of the ocean, and yet we’d never actually visited it ourselves – until now.

 Last weekend, 2nd-3rd September, James Wight and his team at Adventure Uncovered launched their inaugural event: Destination Wild Swim Ft.
 The Wild Swimming Brothers.
 It was a chance for us to join with our friends at Adventure Uncovered, leading two beach talks and lots of guided swims along the Jurassic Coast.
 More importantly, it would give us an opportunity to meet 30 avid wild swimmers and all-round outdoors enthusiasts for a weekend together of happy wave bobbing and chin waggery.